blckbx/mybosbotexample/README.md

 🚨 forwarding failure: <alias1> -> <alias2> of 100000.000 sats for 100.000 sats fee
    🤡 external failure: TEMPORARY_CHANNEL_FAILURE
    💩 internal failure: FEE_INSUFFICIENT

+🚨 forwarding failure: <alias1> -> <alias2> of 100000.000 sats for 100.000 sats fee
+   🤡 external failure: UNKNOWN_NEXT_PEER

+🚨 forwarding failure: <alias> -> n/a of n/a for n/a
+   🤡 external failure: TEMPORARY_CHANNEL_FAILURE
+   💩 internal failure: HTLC_ADD_FAILED

 ⚡ forwarding success: <alias1> -> n/a of n/a for n/a
 ⚡ forwarding success: n/a -> <alias2> of 100.000 sats for n/a